 Musician Fear #1: Fear Of Going Broke (Not Being Able To Make Money As A Musician)

-What’s the most common warning you hear from friends and family about starting a music career?
-Usually you are told things like:
+What’s the most common warning you hear from friends and family when you start building a music career?

 Although the above statements are generally told to you with good intentions, they could not be further from the truth (I explain why this is so in great detail in my other music industry articles).
-Fact is, it’s really “not that hard” to make a VERY good living in the music business if you know exactly what to do to earn money as a musician (and actually DO it).
-That being said, it’s precisely because the above myths about the music industry are so common, that they condition many musicians to be afraid of (and actually EXPECT) financial struggle in their careers.
-As a result, this fear leads most to start taking actions that are exactly OPPOSITE to the steps you NEED to take to ensure financial security in this industry.
+It’s really “not that hard” to make a VERY good living in the music business if you know exactly what to do to earn money as a musician (and actually DO it).
+It’s precisely because the above myths are so common.
+As a result, this people's fear leads to taking actions that are exactly OPPOSITE to the steps needed to start building a music career that is financially stable.

-Here is how “trying to avoid” financial hardship in the music business (due to fear of going broke) ensures that you WILL struggle to make ends meet as a musician:
+Here is how “trying to avoid” financial hardship in the music business (due to fear of going broke) causes failure:

 How To Not Let This Fear Ruin Your Music Career: